In 2023, an estimated 21.6 million people in Yemen will need humanitarian assistance.

 Food insecurity

-The issue of food affordability continues to play out in 2023.
+The issue of food affordability continued to play out in 2023.
 Analysis from a multi-agency household survey found that, “Availability of food supplies does not seem to be an issue affecting people’s food security.
 The total amount of food available in Yemen is dependent on local production, commercial imports, humanitarian food assistance, and food stocks/reserves.”
 Displaced people, Muhamasheen and female-led households were cited by the survey respondents as the members of the community most affected by food insecurity.

 Health